 You are here

-For my first project, I wrote Sex and the Family in Colonial India about conjugal relationships between colonial officials and residents and local women in India; the book focused on gender, culture, law, archives, and colonial governance in eighteenth- and nineteenth-century India; I was interested in the kind of everyday history that occurs in colonial families and households.
-In connection with this research, I teach courses on South Asia, gender, sexuality and the state; in Fall 2016, I taught an introductory course with Tamara Loos called A Global History of Love, which we hope to offer again.
+My first book, Sex and the Family in Colonial India, is about conjugal relationships between colonial officials and residents and local women in India; the book focused on gender, culture, law, archives, and colonial governance in eighteenth- and nineteenth-century India.
+In connection with this research, I teach courses on South Asia, gender, sexuality and the state; in Fall 2016, I taught an introductory course with Tamara Loos called A Global History of Love, which I will be teaching in Spring 2021.

 My recent book, Gentlemanly Terrorists, focuses on an underground radical political movement in early and mid-twentieth century India and the ways in which political violence against the British colonial state became an important, but historically underemphasized, form of protest.
 While Gandhi's nonviolent protest movements are often seen to be the hallmark of anticolonial protest, the book follows how the colonial state invested in security and emergency legislation to contain what they felt was an active terrorist threat.
 In the process of writing this book, I have become fascinated with the ways that political violence has become a central part of popular historical narratives.